 Toss the cubes of tofu in the remaining cornstarch and shake off the excess.

 Now deep fry the cubes in oil over moderate heat until the float to the surface and are just starting to turn golden brown in a few places.

-Remove the cubes and drain on paper towels to remove the excess oil For service, put a few cubes in appropriate dishes, pour over a little of the sauce and garnish.
-The Katsuobushi flakes and scallion I have used are fairly standard and you can do as you please.
+Remove the cubes and drain on paper towels to remove the excess oil.
+For service, put a few cubes in appropriate dishes, pour over a little of the sauce and then garnish as desired.
+The Katsuobushi flakes and scallion I have used are fairly standard, but you can do as you please.
 Many renditions include some minced ginger as well…

 Enjoy while still hot!